Journeyman-Joe/placeholder/doc/ref/installing-git.md

 These are two separate commands.
 Copy, paste, and edit them one at a time.
 Use only your backspace and arrow keys to edit these lines; your mouse or touchpad may not work correctly.

+**WARNING: Read completely through the rest of this section before you Copy and Paste the commands.

-**Important: After pasting them into your Command Prompt (or Terminal) window, backspace over the name / email, *including the quotes*, and type in your own information, again *including the quotes*, before you hit \<Enter\>.**
+Important: After pasting these lines into your Command Prompt (or Terminal) window, backspace over the name / email, *including the quotes*, and type in your own information, again *including the quotes*, before you hit \<Enter\>.

+You MUST delete and re-type the quote characters.**

 ```
-git config --global user.name ”Max Patel”
+git config --global user.name "Max Patel"
 ```

 ```
-git config --global user.email ”max@pandora.com”
+git config --global user.email "max@pandora.com"
 ```

 Now, confirm your entries with: